BreisOne/lfq-proteomics-pipeline/README.md

 # CRISPR Hela KO Alms1
-All code and pipelines used to aliced analyze and visualize proteomic data from my experiments with my first Crispr KO model
+All code and pipelines used to analyze and visualize proteomic data from my experiments with my first Crispr KO model

 Differenticial expression analysis was performed with DEP package: